zheweishi/15618-Project/docs/proposal.md

   Calculate the loss of i-th interaction using current U and I Update U and I based on the loss
 ```
 SGD will be harder to parallelize as the process is inherently serial.
-A possible way for parallelization is to allow multiple threads overwriting $U$ and $I$ matrices at the same time, assuming that the interaction matrix $M$ is sufficiently sparse.
-Another method is to grid the interaction matrix $M$ into many independent blocks.
+A possible way for parallelization is to allow multiple threads overwriting U and I matrices at the same time, assuming that the interaction matrix M is sufficiently sparse.
+Another method is to grid the interaction matrix M into many independent blocks.
 Each thread will only pick random pairs from the assigned block and the independence between blocks helps parallize the SGD algorithm.

 ## Challenge
 ALS and SGD have quite different workload patterns, therefore the challenges exhibited in these two algorithms are also different.